 The deadline to apply for the fall term is May 27th.

 The deadline to apply for the spring term is December 1st.

 All courses taught will be taught in English and are designed for students who have completed at least one year (two semesters) of their undergraduate studies.
 The courses cover a wide range of topics and disciplines such as political science, international relations, history and economic policy.
-International students are advised to sign up for about 5 courses per semester (each for 6 ECTS/3 US credits).
+International students are advised to sign up for about 5 courses per semester (each for 4 to 9 ECTS credits).
 Class sizes are small, with most class having between 10 and 20 students, with even the largest lecture classes having only 40 students or so.
 Professors look forward to interacting directly with students and budget a part of each class specifically for class discussion and questions.